Faculty and Staff

 Over the course of her distinguished career, Mrs. Morse has taught hundreds of students and worked with children of all ages and backgrounds, many of whom have gone onto to study and practice music as a profession.
 In addition to offering private lessons, she has taught in private and public schools, where she helped develop curriculum and enhance musical achievement.

 Mrs. Morse has traveled around the world performing with PaTram Choir, the LA Philharmonic, Hollywood Bowl Orchestra, the Alexander Singers under John Mauceri, and the Boston Pops.
 She holds a bachelor of arts in music education with an emphasis in piano pedagogy from California State University: Fullerton, and a master of arts in choral conducting from Azusa Pacific University.
 Beyond the classroom, Mrs. Morse enjoys outdoor activities such as cycling, running, hiking, and traveling.
-She resides in Boise with her husband and two children.
+She resides in Meridian with her husband and two children.
+Mrs. Morse has been with Idaho Novus since it opened for the 2024-2025 school year and also had the joy of attending the ground breaking the previous year in 2023.

 Mrs. Beth Hayes